Health and Welfare

 Shampoos and lotions are available from chemists, but only work if all family members are treated at the same time.
 Your doctor may be able to prescribe the lotion.
 There are alternative and effective herbal remedies too.

-We know that children can find it difficult to learn if they are unhappy or worried about anything and we place a high value on their well-being.
+We know that children cannot learn if they are unhappy or worried about anything and we place a high value on their well-being.
 All our staff members are sensitive to the emotional state of the children that they work with and will raise any concerns they have with colleagues so that children can be best supported.
-Wherever possible parents/carers are involved in these discussions.
+Parents are always involved in these discussions.